 Total number of hires of the Barclays Cycle Hire Scheme, by day, month and year.

-Key point: The number of cycle hires in January was 13% lower than the same month in 2013.
-The highest number of hires on a single day last month was on Tuesday 21 January (21,756).
-January averaged 15,931 hires per day, around 28% lower than the average per day over the past 12 months.
-The average time a bike was hired for in January was 15 minutes - 2 minutes shorter than the previous January.
+Key point: The number of cycle hires in March was 50% higher than the same month in 2013.
+The highest number of hires on a single day last month was on Sunday 16 March (29,418).
+March averaged 24,447 hires per day.
+The average time a bike was hired for in March was 20 minutes - 4 minutes longer than the previous March.

 Data presented is for personal injury road traffic collisions occurring on the public highway, and reported to the police, in accordance with the Stats 19 national reporting system.
 The draft London Road Safety Action Plan proposes a new target to reduce the number of people killed or seriously injured (KSIs) in London by 40 per cent by 2020 from a baseline of the 2005-09 average.